 Suspect the diagnosis in patients at risk who develop typical symptoms (eg, gross hematuria, flank pain, decreased urine output, fever, hypertension).

-Confirm the diagnosis with renal vascular imaging, usually CT angiography.
+Confirm the diagnosis with renal imaging or renal biopsy.

 Treat the underlying disorder.